coder/docs/admin/satellites/geo-dns.md

    ![Enter hostname](../../assets/admin/cloudflare-geodns/hostname.png)

-1. **Optional:** Disable Cloudflare proxying by unchecking the orange cloud.
+1. **Optional:** Disable Cloudflare proxying by **unchecking** the orange cloud.
    We recommend disabling Cloudflare proxying when using satellites, since proxying adds additional hops that will increase latency.

 1. Click **Next** to proceed.

-1. For the primary deployment and _each_ satellite deployment, do the follow
+1. For the primary deployment and _each_ satellite deployment, do the following
    steps:

    1. Click **+ Create an Origin Pool**.